andersonlemos/emites-client-api-docs/README.en.md

   - `retencao_tributos`
   - `cobranca`

-* The `dados_gerais` fields in NFE are in the root of NFCE with the same name
+Obs.: The `dados_gerais` fields in NFE are in the root of NFCE with the same name